If you’ve ever worked with contractors, you know that tracking billable hours and making payments can be a hassle.

 Here’s why it’s the best way to pay contractors:

-Below is how we use it to pay our virtual team for less than $200 monthly, which we could reduce to less than $60 if we paid once a month instead of once a week.
+We pay our virtual team for less than $200 monthly.
+And we could reduce it to less than $60 if we paid once a month instead of once a week.
 To top it off, all of our payroll processes are fully automated so we don’t waste any time with low-level admin work.

-Masspay is not the simplest solution, but it’s not too hard either.
-It’s worthwhile because of their convenience and affordable pricing, which is what won our bootstrapped startup over.
-As the screenshot below shows, although growing rapidly, we’re still a small company that needs to find and use the most efficient and affordable solutions.
+Masspay isn’t the simplest solution, but it’s not too hard, either.
+The convenience and affordable pricing won over our bootstrapped startup.
+As the screenshot below shows, we’re growing rapidly, but we’re still small enough that we need to find and use the most efficient and affordable solutions.